simalexan/battlecamp/README.md

 ## Requirements to Organize

-In order to organize a workshop yourself, you must have at least played two BattleCamps in the past.
+In order to organize a workshop yourself, you must have at least played *two BattleCamps* in the past.
-It's not mandatory, though the rules and the game are complex and require experience with Wardley Maps.
+It's not mandatory, though the rules and the game are complex and require significant experience with Wardley Maps.

-Public and community events must be free, in case you're doing something privately, you are free to charge for your time.
+Public and community events must be free.
+In case doing something privately, you are free to charge for your time.

 ## Workshop Structure

 ### The Goal

+**To Win.**

+Depending on the context, the goal means different things.

+#### Commercial goals

+**Primary.** Be the most profitable company, in a given scenario.
+Provide the biggest amount of profit.

-To Win.
-To be the dominant company in the given market, meaning around 60% of the marketshare.
+**Secondary.** Be the dominant company in the given market, meaning around 60% of the marketshare.

+#### Public sector goals

+Deliver the best, low cost public service possible, in a given scenario.
+This goal actually means:

+- Provide the best service for the user needs,
+- With the lowest cost (provide the most value for a single tax dollar / pound / euro),
+- With the biggest usage

+*Note.* Even the best service or a product that solves user needs but doesn't gain any public usage provides **zero** value.

 ### Your role and the attendee structure